HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images

 The outline of the paper is as follows.
 We summarize in Sect.~\ref{sec:simulation} the simulation of our training data and changes compared to \citetalias{schuldt21a}.
-In Sect.~\ref{sec:network} we describe our network architectures and in Sect.~\ref{sec:results} we present our results.
-The dedicated tests for the network are summarized in Sec.~\ref{sec:tests}.
-Our comparison of the image positions and time delays are reported in Sec.~\ref{sec:ImPosTimeDelays}, before we conclude our results in Sect.~\ref{sec:conclusion}.
+In Sect.~\ref{sec:network}, we describe our network architectures and in Sect.~\ref{sec:results} we present our results.
+The dedicated tests for the network are summarized in Sect.~\ref{sec:tests}.
+Our comparisons of the image positions and time delays are reported in Sect.~\ref{sec:ImPosTimeDelays}, before we present our conclusions in Sect.~\ref{sec:conclusion}.

-Throughout this work we assume a flat $\Lambda$CDM cosmology with a Hubble constant $H_0 = 72\, \text{km}\, \text{s}^{-1}\, \text{Mpc}^{-1}$ \citep{bonvin17} and $\Omega_\text{M} =1 -\Omega_\Lambda = 0.32 $ \citep{planck20} in analogy to \citetalias{schuldt21a}.
+Throughout this work, we assume a flat $\Lambda$CDM cosmology with a Hubble constant $H_0 = 72\, \text{km}\, \text{s}^{-1}\, \text{Mpc}^{-1}$ \citep{bonvin17} and $\Omega_\text{M} =1 -\Omega_\Lambda = 0.32 $ \citep{planck20} in analogy to \citetalias{schuldt21a}.

 \FloatBarrier